HugoMatilla/hugomatilla.com/src/content/web/projects/hugomatilla.com.md

 <p/> &nbsp;

 Everything was smooth but I had some problems deploying it to Netlifly via git pushes, so for every update, on the site, I had to build the site locally and drag and drop the public folder to my Netlify project.
 That was not ideal but since I was not making updates very often, it was good enough.
+You can find it [here](https://hugomatilla2.netlify.app/)

 # LATEST VERSION: 3.0 Gridsome
 Years passed and I decided that I wanted to write Android Articles again.
 When I wanted to publish my first new article on my Gatsby Site the deploy problem was still there and all my Gatsby dependencies were obsolete.